About Paper Prisons

 This website provides reports and information on state “second chance expungement gaps” - the difference between eligibility and delivery of expungement - using the methodology described in America's Paper Prisons: The Second Chance Gap (Mich.
 Law.
 Rev. 2020).

 Our forthcoming RJA tool will disseminate information about racial disparities in the California criminal justice system to support Racial Justice Act Claims using the approach described in Proving Actionable Racial Disparity Under the California RJA (UC L. Journal, 2024).
 We have also previously host second chance and empathy hackathons that draw upon Bryan Stevenson’s “power of proximity”.
 Contact us about collaboration: email@example.com.

-80M - or one in three adults has a criminal record.
+In the realm of expungement, 80M - or one in three adults have a criminal record.
 By our estimate, a large share are unable to access employment, housing, or related opportunities due to their convictions even though those convictions are eligible for clearance under the law.
-As partners of the Clean Slate Initiative, we support state campaigns, currently in OR, CT, NY, DE, MN, and MO, to pass laws to achieve second chances through automation, not petitions.
+As partners of the Clean Slate Initiative, we support state campaigns to pass laws to achieve second chances through automation, not petitions by measuring the uptake of relief and estimated number of people in the gap and their lost earnings.
 When the data permits (see, e.g. OR and CT reports), we document the racial disparities, often significant, in the share of people impacted by the second chance gap, but also, the opportunity to narrow such disparities through campaigns like Clean Slate.
 We also provide state-level summaries of the law for those seeking to understand the eligibility criteria for records clearance.